netdata/netdata/packaging/installer/README.md

 To install Netdata on pfSense, run the following commands (within a shell or under the **Diagnostics/Command** prompt within the pfSense web interface).

-Note the first four packages are downloaded from the pfSense repository for maintaining compatibility with pfSense, Netdata and Python are downloaded from the FreeBSD repository.
+Note that the first four packages are downloaded from the pfSense repository for maintaining compatibility with pfSense, Netdata and Python are downloaded from the FreeBSD repository.

 ```sh
 pkg install pkgconf